You can borrow a lot with your library card!

 Items can be returned in person or in the book and media drops on the Stelfox Street side of the library.
 If we’re closed at the time you put the item in the book drop, it’ll count as being returned that day.
 Can’t get here?
 You can return any item except museum passes at any library that’s part of BCCLS.

 Items can be renewed in person, over the phone, or online.
-Renewal policies vary by the library that owns the item (here’s ours), and you can’t renew an item if there’s a waiting list for it.
+Renewal policies vary by the library that owns the item (here’s ours).
+Renewals are not guaranteed; you can’t renew an item if there’s a waiting list for it.
 Here’s how to view and renew the items checked out on your card.

 If you want something that’s not on the shelf, you can request it!
 You can request items online – here’s how – or by visiting or calling us.
 You’ll need your library card number (no spaces!) and the password you created when you set up your account.
 The item will be sent here (or to any library you like) and you’ll be notified when it’s ready to pick up.